Farron History, Family Crest & Coats of Arms

 - Samuel] Farron, aged 30, who arrived in Barbados in 1635

 - Mr. Samvell Farron, (b.
 1605), aged 30, British settler travelling from London, England aboard the ship "Alexander" arriving in Barbados in 1635

 Contemporary Notables of the name Farron (post 1700) +

-- Thomas H. Farron, American Democrat politician, Delegate to Democratic National Convention from New York, 1864
+- Thomas H. Farron, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1864

 Historic Events for the Farron family +